Teichlab/scg_lib_structs/docs/source/epi/sci-ATAC-seq.md

 Here, I'm using a python script for this purpose.
 You don't have to do this.
 Choose whatever works for you.
 The point here is to just generate similar files as the __peak-barcode matrix__ described from [the 10x Genomics website](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/output/matrices).

-First, let's make a directory to hold the output files and generate the `peaks.bed` and `barcodes.tsv` files, which are easy to do:
+First, let's make a directory to hold the output files and generate the `peaks.bed` and `barcodes.tsv` files, which is easy to do:

 ```bash
 # create dirctory